Close Icon

 Stay Ahead of the Changes

-The abolition of the FHL regime in April 2025 will have a significant impact on how holiday let income is taxed.
+The abolition of the FHL regime in April 2025 has had a significant impact on how holiday let income is taxed.
 Staying informed about the current rules and planning for the upcoming changes will ensure you can optimise your tax position and avoid unexpected surprises.

 Useful Links